scolimastra/Latex-makro-keypad/README.md

 # Latex-makro-keypad
 A makro keypad for Latex using a Teensy4.0

+partslist:
+-teensy4.0 + micro usb cable
+-20 SMK 2nd gen Switches (can be replaced for any Mechanical switch with MX mount) -20 Diodes
+-4 M3x10 bolts
+-4 rubber feet
+-some wire

-I used SMK 2nd gen switches with MX mount.
-So the STL files are cherry mx compatible.
+I used SMK 2nd gen switches with MX mount, so the STL files are cherry mx compatible.

-For the shell M3 bolts where used that tap themself into the plastic.
+the M3 bolts will tap into the shel without any problem.